 13. If unable to fish the rods booked, please advise the ghillie no later than the evening before commencement of your fishing.

 14. To assist the work of the charity The River Dee Trust we apply a Levy on all rods hired by the week or part week (£10.00 per rod per week).

 15. Details of all fish caught (weights, pools in which they were caught, date etc) should be reported to the ghillie or the office.

 16. Clients are strongly advised to take out a Public Liability Policy, covering themselves and their guests, for not less than £500,000.

 17. Clients and guests are advised to wear and use their own personal protective equipment where appropriate.
 This should include chest waders, wading stick, appropriate clothing and flotation equipment to marine standards.

 18. The insurance cover in the fishing huts and on the rod-boxes does not extend to the property of tenants.
-If you wish to leave your belongings in the huts or rod-boxes it is at your own risk and you are advised to ensure that you have adequate insurance cover for sports and other items when travelling.
+If belongings are left in the huts or rod-boxes, it is at own risk and guests are advised to ensure that adequate insurance cover is held by them for sports and other items when travelling.